featherbear/UNSW-COMP6441/blog/__hugo/content/post/shoplifting-prevention.md

 To prevent price tag switching, it may be worthwhile in training staff to know the correct prices of products.
 Even if a barcode is used instead of a price tag, one might overlay an altered barcode - so it is important for the staff to _know what they're selling_.

+# Ridiculous Ideas
+> Hey, they're valid still, right?

+The simple steps to stop a theft
+---

+Ultimately what you need to do is to hide the exit from the shoplifter.
+One effective way to do this is by disorientating them - aka changing the environment

+1) **Smoke cloak**
+Smoke cloaks are a mechanism where a thick cloud of smoke is deployed, greatly reducing visibility of the exit - aimed to disorientate the shoplifter, so that their environment is now foreign.
+&nbsp;
+_> Possible health risks but eh_

+2) **Lights, cameras, action!**
+Turn off, or dim the lights.
+(Maybe add strobe lights as blinders... or even... lazers. hmmm)
+&nbsp;
+_> Also possible health risks but eh_

+3) **R A V E**
+Dim the lights, turn on the hazer, and grab the closest guy with a pair of V-Moda or Audio-Technica headphones and throw him onto the DJ deck.
+&nbsp;
+PARTY HARD.
+&nbsp;
+BLAST SOUND, LIGHTS, SMOKE
+&nbsp;
+...
+&nbsp;
+_> Definitely a health risk.
+Oh well!_

+Be even more esoteric
+---
+It's not legal in Australia, but what if you liquidise some medication or some other drug and let it infuse within the air system...
+&nbsp;
+3 2 1 \*snap\* goodnight

+Defeat them with love and affection
+---
+Deploy and overpower them with cute newborn puppers and overpower them with cute puppers! <3

 ---